BetterVoice/iOS-SIP.js/README.md

 # Installation

  - Add the plugin to your Cordova project. (cordova plugin add https://github.com/BetterVoice/iOS-SIP.js.git)
  - Follow the instructions printed to your shell console after the plugin installation finishes.
 You will need to add the WebRTC libs to your project.
-We provide precompiled libs in the instructions.
+We provide precompiled libs in the instructions: http://s3.bettervoice.com/webrtclibs/webrtc-ios-unified.a (supports x86+arm)
  - Configure your SIP.js project to use the media handler provided by this plugin, instead of the default SIP.js media handler.

 # Example Usage